prideout/clumpy/README.md

 Since it's just a command line tool, it doesn't contain any [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) messiness.
 Feel free to contribute by adding your own command, but keep it simple!
-Add a `cc` file and make a pull request.
+Add a `cc` file to the `commands` folder and make a pull request.

 This is just a toy library.
 For serious C++ applications you might want to look at [xtensor](https://github.com/QuantStack/xtensor) (which can read / write npy files) and